Review & Photo Copyright © Jo Forrest

 There are various covers performed through the night including ‘Ace Of Spades’ and ‘Sweet Emotion’ but, for me, Johnny Depp gave a stunning performance of David Bowie’s ’Heroes’.
 ‘People Who Died’ left me a little bemused as the jaunty upbeat song talks about all their dead friends, whilst the screen displayed images of both Rocks Stars and Film legends no longer with us.

 Hollywood Vampires strutted the stage for 90 energetic minutes giving off the air of a band who truly knew how to rock.
-Cooper was his usual showman like self, Joe Perry doesn’t need to do much because he’s, well, Joe Perry from Aerosmith and, as for Depp, the screen star looks truly at home on stage.
+Cooper was his usual showman like self, Joe Perry doesn’t need to do much because he’s, well, Joe Perry from Aerosmith and, as for Depp, the screen star looks truly at home on www.
 Put the three together and you get a rock band who put on the kind of performance that epitomises everything great about rock music from the past forty-odd years.